-It can comprise up to 100 million tons of debris, began to form in the 80s and is one of the most extensive works of human stupidity.
+It can comprise up to 100 million tons of debris, began forming in the 80s, and is one of the most extensive works of human stupidity.
 Think about it, an island of waste.

 The Chinese designer Hongling Li he wants to clean up this plastic island in the Pacific by building a skyscraper in the middle.

 His project, with the pragmatic name of "Filtration", consists of a mega facility that incorporates various waste recovery and water treatment tools.
 This structure would be installed on a former oil platform located near this floating plastic continent.